Oerlikon KBA: Leonardo

-OTO Melara has also developed the OTO SINGLE 25mm KBA as a stabilized, electric servo-drive assisted weapon station, for naval applications with 252 ready-to-fire rounds made to neutralize targets in the Anti Surface Warfare, particularly in the Asymmetric Warfare or Mine Defence scenarios and thanks to the high rate of fire of the 25mm KBA cannon also offers a capability in very close Anti Air Defense.
-The OTO SINGLE 25mm KBA turret is available in both unmanned or manned configurations.
+OTO Melara has also developed the OTO Single 25mm KBA as a stabilized, electric servo-drive assisted weapon station, for naval applications, with 252 ready-to-fire rounds.
+It is made to neutralize targets in Anti-Surface Warfare, particularly in Asymmetric Warfare or Mine Defence scenarios, and thanks to the high rate of fire of the 25mm KBA cannon it also offers a capability in very close Anti-Air Defense.
+The OTO Single 25mm KBA turret is available in both unmanned and manned configurations.